-Course covers the basics of black and white photography.
-Lectures, demonstrations, and assignments combine technical information with conceptual aspects of photography, and problem solving.
-Topics include using a 35 millimeter camera, black and white film choices, camera formats, lenses, ASA, aperture, depth of field, shutter speeds, lighting, composition, and other information relevant to photography.
-Students develop a vocabulary for "reading" images.
-Includes weekly assignments, individual and group critiques, slide lectures, and a final presentation of photographs.
-Includes two lab sessions.
+Black and white photography is a critical building block for any photographer or artist who would like to develop an understanding of and use color and digital photography.
+This hands-on photography course combines technical information with conceptual skills.
+Topics include using a 35mm camera, black and white film choices, camera formats, lenses, ASA, aperture, light meters, depth of field, and shutter speeds.
+Also covers how to compose an image and shoot in natural and ambient light sources to create great everyday photographs.
+Students develop a vocabulary for "reading" and evaluating images.
+Course includes assignments, demonstrations, an in class shoot, individual and group critiques, lab/darkroom sessions, midterm, and final presentations of photographs.